Workers, Yellow Mountain, China

 While my main interest during my time on Yellow Mountain was landscape photography, I also made a few portraits along the way.
 There was nothing too serious or highly contemplated about these portraits.
 In fact they were quite candid in nature.

 The first two images in this post feature some of the girls who work as receptionists, cleaners and the like at one of the hotels on the mountain.
 Making the pictures was a very straightforward process.
-We passed each other on a pathway and I'd simply stop and gesture with my camera that I'd like to make a photograph of them.
+As we passed each other on a pathway and I'd stop and gesture with my camera that I'd like to make a photograph of them.
 After the initial surprise they seemed happy to have been asked.
 A few seconds later I was on my way with a smile and a few photos.

 In each case I let the girls pose for the pics in the way they wanted.
 The results provide an interesting cultural record of the way these young Chinese women respond to the camera and the process of being photographed.